Malaysia–Mexico relations: Bilateral agreements

-Both nations have signed several bilateral agreements such as an Agreement on a joint co-operation between Malaysian and Mexican companies to refine palm oil (1991); Agreement on Air Transportation (1992); Agreement on Credit and Reciprocal Payments between the Bank Negara Malaysia and Bank of Mexico (1991); Memorandum of Understanding in Telecommunications Cooperation (1994) and a Memorandum of Understanding in Agricultural Cooperation (1994).
+Both nations have signed several bilateral agreements such as an Agreement on a joint co-operation between Malaysian and Mexican companies to refine palm oil (1991); Agreement on Credit and Reciprocal Payments between the Bank Negara Malaysia and Bank of Mexico (1991); Agreement on Air Transportation (1992); Memorandum of Understanding in Telecommunications Cooperation (1994) and a Memorandum of Understanding in Agricultural Cooperation (1994).

 Trade relations

-In 2018, two-way trade between both nations amounted to US$9 billion.
-Malaysia's main exports to Mexico include: integrated electronic circuits, telephones and computers.
-Mexico's main exports to Malaysia include: telephones; automobiles for touristic purposes; manufactured iron and steel.
-Mexican multinational companies such as Cemex and Gruma operate in Malaysia.
-There are 22 Malaysian companies that operate in Mexico.
+In 2018, both nations became signatories of the Comprehensive and Progressive Agreement for Trans-Pacific Partnership.
+In 2023, two-way trade between both nations amounted to US$12.4 billion.
+Malaysia's main exports to Mexico include: electronic integrated circuits, telephones and mobile phones, parts and accessories for machines, parts and accessories for motor vehicles, copper tubes, petroleum, and chemical based products.
+Mexico's main exports to Malaysia include: telephones and mobile phones, data processing machines, copper ores and concentrates, iron and steel, parts for railways, fish, and alcohol.

-Malaysia is one of the major import partners for Mexico, and since 1992 both countries have become partners on trade relations.
-Mexico was engaged in many types of business with Malaysia, especially on education and Malaysia had plans to engage in more business with Mexico under the Trans-Pacific Partnership (TPP).
+Malaysian multinational companies such as Petronas and Sapura Energy (among others) operate in Mexico.
+Mexican multinational companies such as Binbit, Cemex, Gruma and Kidzania (among others) operate in Malaysia.